Articles in this section

 • Complete Order: sh0004

 Your warehouse may already use ShipHero's standard barcode commands cheat sheet.
-You can view the command cheat sheet by following this link.
+You can view it here.

 When scanned by a barcode reader, these barcodes are translated into command codes that ShipHero can understand.
-You can view these command codes by opening a text document on Notepad or another text editor.
-With this file open, read a barcode using a scanner.
-A series of letters and numbers should appear in the text document corresponding to that specific barcode.
-For instance, if you scan the "Print Labels" barcode from the cheat sheet, the command code "sh0002" should appear in your text document.
+To find a code, open a text document in Notepad or another text editor and scan a barcode with your scanner.
+A series of letters and numbers will appear in the document corresponding to that barcode.
+For example, scanning the "Print Labels" barcode from the cheat sheet will produce "sh0002".

-Packaging types can also be determined by using a predefined barcode, a handheld scanner, and an open-text document.
+Packaging types can also be determined using a predefined barcode, a handheld scanner, and an open text document.
 However, your warehouse may not assign barcodes to every package type.
-To view a complete list of packaging types unique to your warehouse, go to Shipping > Boxes in the ShipHero interface.
-You will need to know the codes for every category of packaging used at your station.
-You can learn more about setting up shipping boxes and assigning barcodes by reading this knowledge base article.
+To view a complete list of packaging types for your warehouse, go to Shipping > Boxes in ShipHero.
+You will need the codes for every category of packaging used at your station.
+Learn more about setting up shipping boxes and assigning barcodes.

 Run AntiMicro